 There are several reliable ways how to tell if eggs are still good.
-The renowned egg water test or float test is just one tried-and-true method.
-Utopia shows you how to perform a simple check before you enjoy those runny yolks.
+The renowned egg water test, aka float test, is just one tried-and-true method.
+In this article, we’ll show you how to perform a simple check before you enjoy those runny yolks.

 How To Tell if Eggs Are Still Good

-A best before date can be found on each carton of eggs.
-Often times, the eggs also receive a stamp with the best before date on their shells.
+Egg cartons usually have a best-before date on them, or eggs receive a stamp with the best-before date on their shells.
 This is usually around 28 days from the day they were laid.
-Even after the best before date has passed, many eggs are still good.
+Even after the best-before date has passed, many eggs are still good and safe to eat.

 Unwashed eggs last three weeks, even without a refrigerator.
 They can then be kept in the refrigerator for another week or two.
-There are several tests you can use to tell if older eggs are still good — here’s how:
+Here’s how you can tell if your eggs are still good or bad already:

 1. The Water aka Float Test

-The egg in water test is probably the best known method to test if eggs are still good.
-Just place the whole raw egg in a bowl of water.
+The egg-in-water test is probably the best-known method to test if eggs are still good.
+Just place the whole raw egg in a bowl of water or a drinking glass.

-- If the egg floats to the top, it shouldn’t be eaten at all.
+- If the egg floats to the top, it isn’t good anymore and should not be eaten.

 Why does the spoiled egg float on top?
-From the moment a hen lays an egg, water from the egg yolk begins to pass slowly through the shell and evaporate, resulting in an air pocket.
-If the egg floats to the surface, the air pocket is already taking up a lot of space inside the egg which is why you shouldn’t eat it anymore.
+When a hen lays an egg, water from the egg yolk begins to pass slowly through the shell and evaporate, resulting in an air pocket.
+If the egg floats to the surface, the air pocket is already taking up a lot of space inside the egg, which is why you shouldn’t eat it anymore.